avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 # Part 2: Sentiment Analysis

-## Why the heck would someone care about social media data?
+## Why in the world would someone care about social media data?
 With an abundance of social media, news articles, and opinion pieces available on the web, Data Scientists are able to utilize these resources in order to extract millions of text data.
 In this project, I am specifically looking at tweets from the 2020 United States Presidential Election.
 To read how I collected these tweets, please check out my previous [post!](https://avielrs.github.io/Collecting-Twitter-Data-on-the-US-Presidential-Election/){:target="_blank"}

 Tweet data is advantageous because people use twitter to express opinions and engage with others publicly.
 From twitter, Data Scientists are able to find key words amongst tweets, analyze geographic differences in opinions about topics, detect bots on twitter, analyze user engagement for specific topics, and create a timeline of events from tweet data (Chen et al., 2020).
 As well, tweet data can even be utilized to make predictions such as the [2020 US Presidential Elections](https://www.independent.co.uk/news/world/americas/us-election-2020/2020-election-whos-going-to-win-ai-trump-biden-results-outcome-odds-b1374290.html){:target="_blank"}!
 Pretty amazing, right?